BobThanakorn/bobthanakorn/README.md

   </a>
 </p>

-<p>Recent graduate with hands-on experience in AI and Data Engineering.
+<p>Recent graduate from Computing, College of Computing, Prince of Songkla University with hands-on experience in AI and Data Engineering.
 Currently developing AI platforms and previously built automated GCP ELT pipelines.
 Passionate about problem-solving, proven through Super AI Engineer Season 6 and securing 1st Runner-Up at the Microsoft AI Hackathon.</p>

 <br />